ucsb/campus-cloud-docs/docs/general/cost-management.md

   3. Sign in with your UCSB email address (`<netid>@ucsb.edu`).
   4. Navigate to **Shared Folders** to find the Campus Cloud cost dashboards.

-  {% include alert.html type="info" title="Use an Incognito window" content="QuickSight uses a different authentication flow than the AWS Console.
+  {% capture alert_content %}QuickSight uses a different authentication flow than the AWS Console.
 Opening it in your normal browser session may redirect you incorrectly.
-Always use Incognito / Private mode." %}
+Always use Incognito / Private mode.{% endcapture %}
+  {% include alert.html type="info" title="Use an Incognito window" content=alert_content %}

 * **Azure — Cost Management Dashboard:** A custom Azure cost reporting tool maintained by the Cloud Team.